WekanCompany/mqemitter-realm/README.md

 });
 ```

-The `examples/broker` folder provides a simple broker that uses `mqemitter-realm` to sync messages to a MongoDB server on the Atlas
+The `examples/broker` folder provides a simple broker that uses `mqemitter-realm` to sync messages to a MongoDB cluster on Atlas

 ## API